4.1: Departmental Review

 d.
 The department's approach to the links between its research and educational provision, and the impact of research on its teaching.

-Combined Honours, Natural Sciences and Joint Honours and the Foundation Centre
+Combined Honours, Natural Sciences and Joint Honours, the English Language Centre and the Foundation Centre

-4. Combined Honours and Natural Sciences and the Foundation Centre will be the subject of separate Departmental Reviews.
+4. Combined Honours and Natural Sciences and the English Language and Foundation Centres will be the subject of separate Departmental Reviews.
 These reviews will explore both the broader strategic context for, and development of, these programmes, and the overall management of the programmes for which these offices are responsible (e.g. the overall academic coherence of the programmes, the structure of permitted student choice, academic support, programme management, opportunities for student feedback).
 Reviews will take place over one day rather than the usual two.

 5. When the lead department for a joint honours programme offered outside Combined Honours or Natural Sciences is reviewed, the review will cover the overall integrity of the joint honours programme (aims, learning outcomes, curriculum design, advice to students, student progress and quality management procedures).